monopoly game (analogy of autonomo in Spain)

 Tarifa plana and its prórroga in 2026

 The starter relief survives the freeze: new autónomos still get the flat 80 euro quota plus MEI for the first year.
-Articles on 26 December confirmed the prórroga is available in 2026 if I ask for it.
+Articles on 26 December confirmed the prórroga is available in 2026 if you ask for it.

-Adjusting my tramo and paperwork timeline
+Adjusting your tramo and paperwork timeline

-My action plan for expat autónomos in 2026
+Action plan for expat autónomos in 2026

 Conclusion